-Members of Fountain Court Chambers maintain their tax practices alongside the set’s existing corporate, insolvency, and restructuring offerings, whilst also leveraging their top-tier banking and finance experience.
+Members of Fountain Court Chambers maintain their tax practices alongside the set’s existing corporate, insolvency, employment and restructuring offerings, whilst also leveraging their top-tier banking and finance experience.

-The set has acted in one of the first transfer pricing case to be litigated before the (then) Special Commissioners in DSG Retail v HMRC (2009), as well as at all stages of the Re Paycheck Services Ltd; HMRC v Holland (2009) litigation, which is the leading authority on the question of de facto directors and the use of corporate directors in tax avoidance schemes.
+Fountain Court members acted in one of the first transfer pricing case to be litigated before the (then) Special Commissioners in DSG Retail v HMRC (2009), as well as at all stages of the Re Paycheck Services Ltd; HMRC v Holland (2009) litigation, which is the leading authority on the question of de facto directors and the use of corporate directors in tax avoidance schemes.

-It has also acted in substantial carousel VAT fraud cases and cases concerning film finance schemes.
+We have also acted in substantial carousel VAT fraud cases and cases concerning film finance schemes.

 In CST v Mumbai International Airport Private Ltd, the Supreme Court of…

 Together with Kickabout Productions Ltd v HMRC (heard by the same constitution…